Smidgens/unity-attributes/README.md

 > Fields: `string`\
 >🎚️ `field`|`delegateType`|`delegateTypeFn`|`flags`

-Shows a popup of instance methods available on referenced `UnityEngine.Object`.
-If target object is a either a `GameObject` or `Component`, the displayed options will include any Components on the referenced `GameObject`, same as `UnityEvent`.
+Shows a dropdown of instance methods available on referenced `UnityEngine.Object`.
+If the target object is either a `GameObject` or `Component`, the displayed options will include any Components on the referenced `GameObject`, same as `UnityEvent`.

-The method referenced stringified on the following form:
+The method referenced is stringified on the following form:

 ```
 <name>;<return_type>;<arg_type1>|<arg_type2>...;<target_type>`